 All fees are published on the Schedule of Bankruptcy Fees.

 Chapter 7 and 13 debtors are exempt from paying the adversary filing fee.
 Chapter 11 and 12 debtors are exempt from paying the fee when filing a complaint to determine dischargability of debts.
-Additional exceptions to the adversary fee requirement can be viewed on the court’s procedures manual (see, Filing a New Adversary Proceeding)
+Additional exceptions to the adversary fee requirement can be viewed within the Court’s Procedures Manual (see, Filing a New Adversary Complaint).

 Requirements for a New Adversary Proceeding